-In the seventh episode of the Faces of Food podcast, we meet Jeff Risom, an American engineer and social scientist working for the Copenhagen-based architecture firm Gehl.
+In the seventh episode of the Faces of Food podcast, we meet Jeff Risom, an American engineer and social scientist focussing on healthy food environments for the Copenhagen-based architecture firm Gehl.

 As Chief Innovation Officer at Gehl, Jeff works at the intersection of all the things we share in cities – from parks and streets to food systems – and the way we experience them.
 He delivers projects that are economically viable and socially equitable, as well as sustainable in terms of using energy, land and time.

 “I have always been fascinated by the differences in people.”